Jeffrey Holland (actor): Acting career

 In April 2021 the British Comedy Guide reported that Holland would be co-starring in a new comedy pilot called Simply Ken, set in Sheffield in the 1980s.
 It was reported that starring alongside Holland would be his wife Judy Buxton and Craig Shepherd in the title role.
-Co-creator Alan Marni expressed his confidence about the project, saying that “it’s a great script, we’re got some great actors”.
+Co-creator Alan Marni expressed his confidence about the project, saying that "it’s a great script, we’re got some great actors".

+On the 6th February 2025, Holland published his memoirs entitled 'The First Rule Of Comedy...!
+Memories And Moments'.
+Comedy Historian Robert Ross was his co-author.
+The following day, Holland and Ross hosted a book launch in London at 'Nell of Old Dury Pub'.
+In attendance was Holland's wife, Judy Buxton, Hi-De-Hi! stars Su Pollard & David Webb, along with director Roy Gould and 'Allo 'Allo star Vicki Michelle.

 Personal life

-Holland is married to the actress Judy Buxton.
-The couple married in 2004.
+Holland has been married to the actress Judy Buxton since 2004.